mikelaurence/blogly/README.md

 - 0.6: Built-in themes

 ## Contributing to blogly
+#### Note: this sucker is in super active development until 0.5, so don't worry about contributing yet; there are little architectural changes ahead.
 - Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
 - Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
 - Fork the project